The Netherlands_149.JPG

 Depart early to photograph the Keukenhof Gardens.
 Enjoy the morning in one of the most impressive public gardens in the world.
 Open only nine weeks out of the year, the Keukenhof is a visual feast for the eyes.
 There are more than seven million bulbs planted on over 70-acres.

-Depart at 8:30 am for “Kinderdijk.”
+Depart early for “Kinderdijk.”
+Kinderdijk, located just 25 kms. from Rotterdam is known worldwide for its 19 mills declared by UNESCO World Heritage Site offers a wonderful postcard images.
 The 19 windmills at Kinderdijk are a symbol of the way the Netherlands manages its water.
 For a long period of time, they kept the land dry as it was plagued by subsidence and flooding - the Alblasserwaard, once a rough, wet area of peat, was eventually colonized and reclaimed by men.

-Late afternoon, depart for Rotterdam to do a walking tour of the city.
-Photograph the impressive cube houses designed by architect Piet Blom.
+Depart for Rotterdam to photograph the impressive cube houses designed by architect Piet Blom.
 The impressive skyline can be seen from afar, enhancing the city’s imposing appearance characterized by such landmarks as the Euromast observation tower and the swan-like curve of the Erasmus Bridge.
 Rotterdam is internationally renowned as a city of architecture, featuring many examples of innovative construction.
+Photograph Delfshaven, a picturesque harbor district of Rotterdam.
+With its old shipyards and warehouses will remind us the past that the Second World War almost completely wiped out.
+The highlights are the historical museum, the replica warship of XVIII century and the Church of the Pilgrim Fathers, where pilgrims gathered before leaving to America in 1620.

-After lunch, we will visit and photograph the lovely town of Delft (B)
+Today we will visit and photograph the cities of Amersfoort and Utrecht.

 April 23 - Amsterdam boat tour & night shoot